naidu199/naidu199/README.md

 - **AI-Driven Supply Chain Management App (In Progress):** Aimed at reducing wastage with AI algorithms and smart contracts.
 - **HelperHive (In Progress):** Connects you with trusted service professionals for all your home maintenance needs, making life easier.
-- **Instagram Clone:** Developed using Flutter and Firebase, featuring user authentication, photo sharing, real-time updates, and social interactions.
+- **Instagram Clone:** Developed using Flutter and Firebase, featuring user authentication, photo sharing updates, and social interactions.
 - **One-to-One Chat Application:** Created with Flutter and Firebase for real-time messaging, featuring rich media support.
 - **E-Learning Application:** Built with HTML, CSS, and JavaScript to improve rural literacy in India.